-A lot of Ecuadorian main dishes use arroz amarillo or yellow rice as a side dish, this is cooked the same way as below, just add ground achiote or annatto seed when cooking the onions.
+A lot of Ecuadorian main dishes use arroz amarillo or yellow achiote rice as a side dish.
+This is cooked the same way as below, just add ground achiote or annatto seed when cooking the onions.
 Another option is to cook it as regular white rice, then separately made a simple refrito or sofrito with oil, onions or garlic, plus achiote – then mix this into your fully cooked white rice.
 You can add paprika or saffron if you don’t have achiote available, but the flavor will be different.

-2 cups of uncooked white rice, I like to use long grain rice (sorted and rinsed if needed) or calrose short grain rice
+- 2 cups of uncooked white rice I like to use long grain rice (sorted and rinsed if needed) or calrose short grain rice

-For arroz amarillo: ½ teaspoon of ground achiote or annatto
+- ½ teaspoon of ground achiote or annatto powder

-- Heat the oil or butter on medium temperature in medium sized saucepan.
+- Heat the oil or butter on medium temperature in medium sized saucepan or pot.

 - Add the minced onions and garlic (and achiote if making arroz amarillo or yellow rice), cook until the onions are translucent or soft, about 2 minutes.

-- Add the rice and stir it in so that it is well coated by the oil, add the water and salt, bring it to a boil.
+- Add the rice and stir it in so that it is well coated by the oil, add the water and salt – increase the heat and bring it to a boil.

 - Let the water boil and reduce until it barely covers the rice.
 Cover with a tight lid, reduce the temperature to simmer and cook for about 20-25 minutes.
 Taste and make sure it's fully cooked.
 If the rice is on the older side it might take an extra 5-10 minutes to cook.
 Remove from the heat, gently fluff it, and cover again for 5 minutes before serving.